Lady in the Water

 Ending Explained: Lady in the Water

-The final moments of Lady in the Water reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Lady in the Water reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Lady in the Water?